OsmondOlive/bioflowhub/_posts/2026-05-12-sleep-and-recovery.md

 <figure class="post-figure">
   <img src="/assets/img/posts/sleep-recovery-brain.webp" alt="Illuminated human brain illustration representing the glymphatic system active during sleep" class="post-img">
-  <figcaption>The glymphatic system — active primarily during sleep — flushes toxic waste products from the brain that accumulate throughout the day.</figcaption>
+  <figcaption>The glymphatic system is active primarily during sleep.
+It flushes toxic waste products from the brain that accumulate throughout the day.</figcaption>
 </figure>

 If you are having trouble falling asleep, consider calming practices before bed.
 Scientific evidence consistently shows that mindfulness meditation reduces cortisol levels and anxiety, two of the most common drivers of insomnia.
 For those with a spiritual practice, prayer can serve a similar purpose.
 The state of calm and surrender it promotes shares many of the same physiological mechanisms as meditation.
 If these approaches do not resolve the problem, consult a qualified healthcare professional.